 SkySQL can deploy transactional databases for applications operating at any scale, from a standalone database for development to a fully distributed database for massive production workloads.
-Simply choose from replication for read scaling, multi-master clustering for continuous availability or distributed SQL for full read, write and storage scaling.
+Simply choose from replication for read scaling, or distributed SQL for full read, write and storage scaling.

-Take advantage of built-in read scaling and load balancing by deploying a replicated or clustered databases – no application changes needed.
+Take advantage of built-in read scaling and load balancing by deploying a replicated or clustered database – no application changes needed.

 Keep up with growing or dynamic workloads by deploying a distributed SQL database, and adding or removing database instances as needed.

 SkySQL can deploy modern data warehouses for interactive, ad hoc analytics on massive data sets.
 It stores data in a columnar format and executes queries on it with massively parallel processing to maximize performance, and stores data on object storage (e.g., Amazon S3) to reduce costs and scale storage independently of compute (more cost savings).

 Data is stored in a columnar format with up to 90% compression to reduce disk I/O and improve the performance of analytical queries.